dmrangel/puc/README.md

-# Davi files for to the discipline inf1010: estrutura de dados avançadas
+# Davi Rangel repo for all the disciplines